jolantadjatlova/blister-sisters/README.md

 **For the User:**
 - Discover the Blister Sisters community and how they support women hikers.
-- Read inspiring stories about women who use hiking to improve their mental well-being.
 - Find upcoming meet-ups or ways to join group hikes.
 - Share their own hiking experiences or sign up for events.